2021/08/23: Update. Added observation results until June in 2021 captured by GCOM-C, Sentinel-2, Landsat-8 and ALOS-2. Details...

 2020/12/10：Update.
 Added observation results until harvest season in 2020 captured by GCOM-C, Sentinel-2, Landsat-8 and ALOS-2.

 Satellite imagery observed by ALOS-2 PALSAR-2 and GCOM-C operated by JAXA, Sentinel-2 by ESA, and Landsat-8 by NASA/USGS were used to assess the state of rice cultivation near Sacramento, California, USA.
-These observations show that the rice planting, heading and harvesting this year began earlier than the past two years in many regions, and rice planting area was larger than last year.
+These observations show that the rice planting, heading and harvesting in 2020 began earlier than the past two years in many regions, and rice planting area was larger than 2019.

 As for the timing of planting, effect of weather conditions is one reason.
 In addition, there is a possibility that high rice price caused by the COVID-19 related concerns over global rice supply through potential increases in demand, threats of export restrictions, and shortage of labor.